heisenware/vrpc-hpp/docs/adapter.md

 # C++ Adapter

+- Defined in header `<vrpc/adapter.hpp>`
+- Provides a set of macros to non-intrusively register existing code

 When adapting existing C++ code, you must tell VRPC:

 1. all classes and functions you want to use